AIF Rulebook

 The AIFMD Q&A sets out answers to queries likely to arise in relation to the implementation of the AIFMD.
 It is published in order to assist in limiting any uncertainty until definitive positions and practices are finalised.
 It is not relevant to assessing compliance with regulatory requirements.
 You should check the website from time to time in relation to any matter of importance to you to see if the position has changed.

-On 4 April 2023, the Central Bank of Ireland published the 47th Edition of the AIFMD Q&A.
+On 7 March 2025 the Central Bank published the Fiftieth Edition of the AIFMD Q&A.

-See all previous versions of the AIFMD Q&A.
+See all previous versions of the AIFMD Q&A here.